p1geonwf/pSTL/README.md

 # Standard-Library
 Custom C++ Standard Template Library (STL) implementation created for learning purposes.
 This project re-implements core STL components and other similar data structures, algorithms, containers, iterators, etc. from scratch to better understand their design, complexity, and underlying mechanisms.

 ## Note on Coding Style and Testing

-This project is a personal learning implementation of C++ STL-like containers.
 Coding style and conventions may vary across files, since I am experimenting with different approaches as I learn.

 All **production code** in this repository (e.g., `DynamicArray` and other containers) is written by me.